 These IT professionals specialize in keeping data secure.
 This includes monitoring the company’s system for any possible security issues and conducting tests regularly to ensure that the network is impenetrable.
 They also design and implement security strategies for the company.

 It is also important to note that IT jobs are not limited to full-time in-office positions.
-In fact, almost half of the enterprise IT workers work outside the office.

 The Waterfall Model